 Similar Posts

-How to use a function in VHDL
+How to create a timer in VHDL

 How to create a process with a sensitivity list in VHDL